-The OneFlorida Clinical Research Consortium, a statewide clinical research network and database, aims to unite researchers, clinicians, patients and stakeholders to address some of the nation’s biggest health challenges and serve as a resource for the state in facilitating health care research and improving health, health care and health policy.
+The OneFlorida+ Clinical Research Network, a statewide clinical research network and database, aims to unite researchers, clinicians, patients and stakeholders to address some of the nation’s biggest health challenges and serve as a resource for the state in facilitating health care research and improving health, health care and health policy.

-The strength of the consortium is in its diversity.
-Research is conducted in real-world settings and results can be implemented in the consortium’s practices to promote the uptake and sustainability of evidence-based health-care practices.
+The strength of the network is in its diversity.
+Research is conducted in real-world settings and results can be implemented in the network’s practices to promote the uptake and sustainability of evidence-based health-care practices.

 Infrastructure & Available Resources

-The OneFlorida Clinical Research Consortium offers investigators the opportunity to engage in research with ethnically, racially and geographically diverse populations across the state of Florida.
+The OneFlorida+ Clinical Research Network offers investigators the opportunity to engage in research with ethnically, racially and geographically diverse populations across the state of Florida.
 With its aging and diverse population, Florida, in many respects, represents the America of tomorrow, making it an ideal setting for real-world scientific research.
-Research queries can be conducted using deidentified patient records in the OneFlorida Data Trust, which assists with hypothesis generation and study feasibility assessments.
+Research queries can be conducted using deidentified patient records in the OneFlorida+ Data Trust, which assists with hypothesis generation and study feasibility assessments.

-The collaborative development of the consortium is being led by the UF CTSI.
-Currently, the consortium is expanding infrastructure cores to support several research studies in the network as part of PCORnet, PCORI’s national network for conducting clinical data research across the country.
+The collaborative development of the network is being led by the UF CTSI.
+Currently, the network is expanding infrastructure cores to support several research studies in the network as part of PCORnet, PCORI’s national network for conducting clinical data research across the country.

 - Clinical informatics